Budget Cuts Aimed at Older Adults Anger California Lawmakers

-California Gov. Gavin Newsom’s plan to cover a $54.3 billion budget deficit includes slashing millions in spending that keep more than 45,000 people out of nursing homes — some of a series of cuts targeting older adults who are among the most at risk for the new coronavirus.
+California Gov. Gavin Newsom's plan to cover a $54.3 billion budget deficit includes slashing $119 million in spending that keeps more than 45,000 people out of nursing homes — some of a series of cuts targeting older adults who are among the most at risk for the new coronavirus.

 The proposed cuts have angered state lawmakers from both major political parties who say it's irresponsible in light of the coronavirus pandemic that has spread through nursing homes across the state.
 It's one of many conflicts emerging this week as lawmakers hold public hearings examining Newsom's proposal before they must vote on a spending plan by June 15.